United Future: 2017 election

 During the 2017 general election, United Future ran 8 electorate candidates and 10 list candidates.
 On 21 August 2017, leader and MP Peter Dunne announced that he was quitting politics at the election, citing recent polling and his perception that there was a mood for change in his seat of Ōhāriu.
 Damian Light was announced as the new leader on 23 August.
 During the 2017 election, United Future gained only 0.1% of the party vote and lost its sole seat in Parliament.

+Following the election, a number of options were canvassed for United Future, including dissolving as a party, rebranding, or focusing its efforts on electing its members as independents to local councils.
+However, the party had a vanishingly small membership base, with Alex Braae of The Spinoff describing United Future as almost nonexistent beyond the executive level.
+Many members had either only joined to prevent the party from being deregistered in 2013, or were hangers-on from various mergers and alliances forged by Peter Dunne, and thus were not actively involved in United Future.
 On 13 November 2017, an email was sent to party members, stating that a decision had been made at the previous weekend's Annual General Meeting to disband United Future in light of poor electoral results and the unlikelihood of receiving enough votes to return to parliament in the future.
+The AGM was attended by a small number of members, as well as most of United Future's governing board.
 On 14 November, Light and Dunne confirmed that United Future would be dissolving due to the loss of its Parliamentary presence.
 The party's registration was cancelled on 28 February 2018.